 Your initial 20% discount is capped at $100.
 In other words, you get a 20% discount on the first eligible $500 you spend.

-APR, Penalties & Fees for the Macy’s Credit Card
+APR, Penalties, and Fees for the Macy’s Credit Card

 Pro tip: Pay your balance in full and you won’t be charged any interest.

-The Kohl’s credit card is the last one on our list, and it has what we think is the most robust perks plan.
+The Kohl’s credit card has what we think is the most robust perks plan.

 Perks of the Kohl’s Credit Card